sbyebss/variational_wgf/toy/README.md

 ## Repository structure

 The part of repository highly depends on the [pytorch-lightning template](https://github.com/ashleve/lightning-hydra-template).
 The hyper-parameters are stored in `configs/`.
 The executable commmands are included in `bash/`.
-The visualization is achieved in `notebooks/variational_wgf.ipynb`.
+The visualization is realized in `notebooks/variational_wgf.ipynb`.

 ### Reproduce